 There has long been enthusiasm around making UNCG a more sustainable institution.
-Isolated efforts in facilities operations, academic circles, as well as student groups have helped UNCG progress in positive ways.
-Complementing these efforts, was the appointment of an “Environmental and Sustainability Manager,” a position that extended beyond that of Recycling Manager, and a consequence of Executive Order 156 signed by Governor Hunt in 1996.
-The Environmental & Sustainability Manager is charged with reducing the overall environmental impact of the university in addition to waste management responsibilities.
-Since that time, the Office of Waste Reduction & Recycling has spear-headed and assisted many initiatives on campus including composting, environmentally sensitive purchasing, biodeisel use, conservation education and more.
-In 2004, the OWRR conducted and wrote a comprehensive sustainability assessment underscoring our achievements in sustainability as well as possible areas for improvement.
+Efforts in facilities, academic circles, as well as student groups have helped UNCG progress in positive ways.
+Complementing these efforts was the appointment of an “Environmental and Sustainability Manager,” a position that expanded the responsibilities of the Recycling Manager.
+The Environmental & Sustainability Manager was charged with reducing the overall environmental impact of the university in addition to waste management responsibilities.
+In 2004, the Office of Waste Reduction and Recycling oversaw a comprehensive sustainability assessment of UNCG’s achievements in sustainability as well as possible areas for improvement.

 Despite the independent initiatives of the OWRR and within the campus community, a unified, cross-campus collaboration was lacking.
-In the Fall of 2006, resulting from an initiative of faculty senate president, Anna Marshall-Baker, Provost Uprichard, and Vice Chancellor of Business Affairs, Reade Taylor, the sustainability committee was born.
-Following a campus-wide invitation to voluntarily serve on the committee, over 50 staff, faculty, students & administrators responded.
-While great things were already happening across campus, it became apparent that a marriage of these efforts would benefit the university immensely.
-The University Committee on Sustainability brought to light UNCG’s commitment to becoming a sustainable institution – one that strives to “shape a legacy of ecological stewardship, social equity, and economic responsibility”.
+In Fall of 2006, resulting from an initiative of faculty senate president Anna Marshall-Baker, Provost A. Edward Uprichard, and Vice Chancellor of Business Affairs Reade Taylor, the University Committee on Sustainability was created and over 50 staff, faculty, students & administrators joined.
+The Committee brought to light UNCG’s commitment to becoming a sustainable institution.